DeTakaki/ScoreCalculator/README.md

 # ScoreCalculator

-A financial wellness score calculator based on your income
+A financial wellness score calculator based on your income.

 ## Getting started

 The project is based on Flutter 3.22.2.
-Please make sure that your Flutter SDK is updated accordingly
+Please make sure that your Flutter SDK is updated accordingly.

 ### Cloning the project

-After cloning the project, make sure to go into `pubspec.yaml` and download all the dependencies, or run `flutter pub get` in yout terminal.
+After cloning the project, make sure to go into `pubspec.yaml` and download all the dependencies, or run `flutter pub get` in your terminal.

 ## Basic folder structure